DarkEnergyProcessor/livesim2_async/docs/CommandLine.md

 ### main_menu

 Live Simulator: 2 main menu.
-This is the default entry point if none specificed in command-line.
+This is the default entry point if none specificed in command-line or if the entry point is rejected (not enough arguments, invalid entry point, ...)

 ### settings